Planning Board — May 13, 2026

 Topics discussed

-An update regarding a request for outdoor seating at a restaurant, specifically addressing pedestrian access, ADA compliance, and the aesthetics of temporary fencing.
+An update regarding a proposed outdoor seating area for a restaurant, focusing on pedestrian access and aesthetic fencing.

-Notice of a drop-in open house event at Fairbanks on May 28th to gather public input for the OSRP.
+An announcement for a drop-in community event on May 28th to gather public input for the OSRP.

 Controversy & dissent